Eagle Valley & Prestwick Golf Courses (CSAH 19)

 Water planners agree there’s great potential to reuse stormwater runoff.
 A 2011 Metropolitan Council Report said about 70 percent of the precipitation in the Twin Cities becomes runoff when it falls on rooftops, parking lots and streets.
 Most of it ends up in our lakes and rivers.
 Prestwick Golf Club Superintendent Dave Kazmierczak predicts the reuse system could enable him to cut his groundwater use by a quarter or even a third.
 In the past decade, Prestwick used an average of about 40 million gallons a year, according to the DNR.

 The goal on this site was to reuse stormwater collected in the pond along east and west Woodbury Drive (CSAH19) for Eagle Valley Golf landscape irrigation and as a babbling brook circulation amenity.
 Water level controls trigger the transfer of water from the stormwater pond to the irrigation holding pond.
 From there it is distributed onto the Eagle Valley Golf course via a preexisting irrigation pump station and irrigation system.
 When the level of the irrigation holding pond is above a predetermined threshold, the transfer pump station circulates stormwater through a babbling brook amenity that leads back to the stormwater pond.

 Prestwick Golf Course

 The stormwater irrigation pump station operates on demand based on scheduling of the landscape irrigation system by the Club Superintendent.
 Challenge-holes 13 through 18, the driving range and the clubhouse areas receive irrigation water from the stormwater irrigation pump station.
-An automatic control in the wet well shuts down the stormwater irrigation pump station when the stormwater pond level is drawn down to a predetermined level.
-When this happens, the preexisting landscape irrigation pump station uses groundwater for irrigation.
+An automatic control in the wet well shuts down the stormwater irrigation pump station when the stormwater pond level is drawn down to a predetermined level and the preexisting landscape irrigation pump station uses groundwater for irrigation.